telerik/blazor-docs/components/multiselect/events.md

 ## OnRead

-You can use the he `OnRead` event to provide data to the component according to some custom logic and according to the current user input.
+You can use the he `OnRead` event to provide data to the component according to some custom logic and according to the current user input and/or scroll position (for [virtualization]({%slug multiselect-virtualization%})).
 The event fires when:

 * the component initializes
 * the user [filters]({%slug multiselect-filter%})
+* the user scrolls with [virtualization]({%slug dropdownlist-virtualization%}) enabled

 You can also call remote data through async operations.